apache/celix/documents/bundles.md

   currently means that not all bundle libraries can or have been loaded.
 - Resolved - The bundle is installed and its requirements have been met.
 For Celix this currently means that the bundle libraries have been loaded.
-- Starting - Starting is a temporary state while the bundle activator create and start callbacks are being executed.
+- Starting - Starting is a temporary state while the bundle activator's create and start callbacks are being executed.
 - Active - The bundle is active.
 - Stopping - Stopping is a temporary state while the bundle activator stop and destroy callbacks are being executed.
 - Uninstalled - The bundle has been removed from the Celix framework.